Feed on

 www.FuelManagerServices.com

-Fueling Strategy: Please “KEEP YOUR TANKS TOPPED” today/tonight, Friday prices will JUMP UP 11 cents then Saturday look for another 5 Cents Jump UP~Be Safe
+Fueling Strategy: Please “KEEP YOUR TANKS TOPPED” today/tonight, Saturday prices will go UP another 7.5 Cents ~ Be Safe

 Loren R Bailey, President